christo/revenge/README.md

 ## TODO

+* Add readonly memory region support (will help isolate selfmod potential and help with static analysis)
-* Render comments on line before if the line is too long to prevent comment and code clash.
+* Render comments on the line before if the line is too long to prevent comment and code clash.
 Also format long byte declarations on multiple physical lines.
 * Kernel subroutines: map the inputs, outputs and register effects of subroutines
 * render source lines without address prefix